moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/rate_limiting_simplification/_index.md

 ### Phase 3: Implement a Rate Limit Interface

 Create a Rate Limiting interface for configuration of rate limits across all parts of GitLab.com and Cells.
 While this interface will not be responsible for enforcing limits (throttling will still take place in Cloudflare, or the application itself, for example), it will provide a consolidated catalogue of limits, as well as providing a mechanism to override any limits per Namespace.
+To provide this single source of truth, any new throttles that get added need to be reflected in the catalogue with their default values.
+If these default-limits are implemented in the application, this means that the value in the catalogue is what packages for self-managed will ship with.

 In practice, what this might look like:

 1. A new rule is merged into to the Rate Limit Interface repository, producing a new version.
 1. An automation raises a corresponding MR to update the rate limiting configuration in either an application repository or config-mgmt.
-1. Upon merge the new limits are applied, either via Terraform for Cloudflare, or loaded into the GitLab application.
+1. Upon merge the new limits are applied, either using Terraform for Cloudflare, or loaded into the GitLab application.
 1. Pipeline run that will parse and update the rate limit thresholds in the documentation.

 **Note:** the specifics about this implementation are subject to change, as we progress through the first two phases and learn more.